hamidatb/FluteVision/README.md

 # Capture with custom user ID
 python scripts/capture_data.py --keys Bb C D --samples 300 --user session1

+# Capture data and overwrite all previous images of that key
+python scripts/capture_data.py --keys Bb C --samples 300 --replace
 ```

 During capture, just position your hands showing the fingering and press `B` to start.
 The tool will count down 3-2-1 and then collect samples automatically.
 You'll see a progress bar while it's collecting.
 Repeat this for each key you want to train.